webis-de/conversational-news/README.md

 ## Editor Demo

 The example service (see above) also runs the editor demo.
 It uses new WebRTC features that are so far available in Google Chrome only.
 Go to [http://localhost:8888/editor-demo.html](http://localhost:8888/editor-demo.html).
 This demo is also available [here](https://demo.webis.de/conversational-news/editor-demo.html).

+## More

+We are currently still in the progress of uploading here and simultaneously deploying the achievements of the project.